 Before jumping into CAS, you need to evaluate your firm’s current capacity.
-By outsourcing their work to you, your clients are going to want you to be on call for them, their vendors, and clients.
-Once you’ve decided that your firm can take on this work, how do you get started?
+By outsourcing their work to you, your clients are going to want to you to be on call for them, their vendors, and clients.
+Once you’ve decided that your accounting practice can take on this work, how do you get started?

-Once you’ve updated your material, you should look at your current clients and see if any of them are either struggling with their accounting, have asked for more services, or are rapidly expanding.
+Once you’ve updated your material, you should look at your current clients and see if any of them are either struggling with their accounting needs, have asked for more types of services, or are rapidly expanding.
 Prior to approaching your clients, you should determine what workflows will set you up for success, what information you need to get started, and the time involved in each project.

 You should adjust your sales process to include mention of all the services that your firm can offer.
 Instead of waiting for your clients to ask for certain services, you should proactively approach them to see if you can be of assistance.
 When new business owners are starting up, they may not be aware of the full extent of your expertise and all the services you can provide or even know to ask for them.